mikepetersyn/key-value-stores/Redis.md

 ```
 nano redis.conf
 ```
 Copy-Past the following parameters into the redis.config file and save it to disk.
+Please help each other with questions.
 ```
 port 7000
 cluster-enabled yes